cjb5790/aspnetcore-workshop/exercise-5/vinyl-crate-error-pages.md

 # Adding Error Pages to VinylCrate.Web

 In Exercise #3 we set up our view to accept a model and print out a value.
 At this point, we could add "ASP.NET Core" to our LinkedIn profiles; we're getting good.
 But what if we weren't?
-We're working exclusively in Visual Studio Code, with (at times) limited intellisense and auto complete.
+We're working exclusively in Visual Studio Code, with (at times) limited Intellisense and auto complete.
 Visual Studio proper handles a lot for us that we may take for granted.
 What if we had forgotten to add the `namespace` to our Artist class?
 Or if we had forgotten to declare our model in our view before using it?
 Let's explore that...

 It's time to break things.
 Fun, right?